priyanshudey11/COVID-19-SARS-B-cell-Prediction/README.md

 data/: Contains the dataset files used in the analysis. scripts/: Includes R scripts for data processing, analysis, and modeling. reports/: Holds the final reports and presentation materials.
-README.md: This file, providing an overview of the project.
+README.md: This file, provides an overview of the project.
 Dataset
 The dataset comprises sequences and associated information pertinent to B-cell epitope prediction.
 For detailed information, refer to the dataset's Kaggle page.